-To know our customers' opinion is a fundamental interest of Rail Freight Corridors (RFCs) for further development.
-With this in mind Regulation (EU) No 913/2010 also requires RFCs to conduct a user satisfaction survey on yearly basis and publish the main results.
+To know our customers' opinion is a fundamental interest of rail freight corridors for further development.
+With this in mind the Regulation also requires rail freight corridors to conduct a user satisfaction survey on yearly basis and publish the main results.

-For conducting research RNE created a common platform, of which Orient/East-Med Corridor (RFC OEM) has been a member since formation (2014).
-During the RFC Network February, 2020 the elaboration of a new system had arisen.
+For conducting research RNE created a common platform, of which RFC OEM has been a member since its formation (2014).
+During the RFC Network in February 2020 the elaboration of a new system arose.
 Main orientations: shortening and doing in house manner (without external company).
-The new survey was elaborated by RNE Network Assistant and RFC representatives in User Satisfaction WG, based on majority decisions.
+The new survey was elaborated by RNE and rail freight corridors' representatives in User Satisfaction WG, based on majority decisions.